-- 2.1 The General Social Care Council (GSCC) is due to be abolished and responsibility for regulating social workers in England transferred to the Health Professions Council (HPC) (subject to the parliamentary approval of the Health and Social Care Bill 2011 ('the Bill')). - 2.2 The GSCC currently maintains a register of social work students.
-The HPC does not register students.
-The government has indicated that it intends to provide for the transfer of the register maintained by the GSCC to the HPC.
-The HPC is undertaking an impact assessment and consultation process on this issue. - 2.3 The HPC Council has determined that student registration should be considered across the existing HPC regulated professions.
-The issue under consideration is therefore to consider the most effective and appropriate means of assuring the fitness to practise of students, including whether the existing register of social work students in England should be maintained.
+- 2.1 The General Social Care Council (GSCC) is due to be abolished and responsibility for regulating social workers in England transferred to the Health Professions Council (HPC) (subject to the parliamentary approval of the Health and Social Care Bill 2011 ('the Bill'). - 2.2 The GSCC currently maintains a voluntary register of social work students as well as its statutory register of qualified social workers.
+The HPC does not register students and only registers at the point of qualification.
+The Government has indicated that it intends to provide for the transfer of the voluntary register maintained by the GSCC to the HPC, pending the HPC's consideration of this issue through an impact assessment and consultation process. - 2.3 The HPC Council has determined that student registration should be considered 'in the round' and across the existing HPC regulated professions.
+The issue under consideration is therefore to consider the most effective and appropriate means of assuring the fitness to practise of students, including whether the existing register of social work students in England should continue to be maintained.